ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 We also observed good precision scores indicating that most transcripts identified by Stringtie are known transcripts and very few are false positives or novel transcripts.
 In our dataset, gffcompare suggested that 3.1% of the transcripts contributed to novel exons.

-Coming to our **visual quality control check**, the [first sample heatmap](https://github.com/ShrutiBaikerikar/RNASeq_DGE_tutorial/blob/main/images/sample_heatmap1.png) of the count matrix derived  using the shifted logarithm transformation of the data (log2(n + 1)) shows the expression of the first 20 genes in all samples ranked in decreasing order of their average expression.
+Coming to our **visual quality control check**, the [first sample heatmap](https://github.com/ShrutiBaikerikar/RNASeq_DGE_tutorial/blob/main/images/sample_heatmap1.png) of the count matrix that was derived using the shifted logarithm transformation of the data (log2(n + 1)) shows the expression of the first 20 genes in all samples ranked in decreasing order of their average expression.

-Our samples form different clusters primarily on the basis of donor from whom the sample was isolated as well as gender of the donor.
+Our samples form different clusters primarily based on the donor from whom the sample was isolated as well as the gender of the donor.
 The first gene ENSG00000254647 codes for Insulin and was found to be highly expressed in the samples from the first donor.
 This makes sense as the first donor was a female with type 2 diabetes treated with 100-250 IU of insulin per day during COVID treatment.

 ENSG00000166710 refers to beta 2 microglobulin which was found to be highly expressed in the COVID-infected islets cells from the second donor but were treated with remdesivir.
 Beta-2 microglobulin is suggested to be a significant predictor of disease severity in COVID19.

-We also observe higher expression of TNF receptor in samples derived from the first donor.
+We also observe a higher expression of TNF receptor in samples derived from the first donor.
 Tumor necrosis factor (TNF) is actively involved in inflammation and immunity.
 IFITM3 (Interferon-induced transmembrane protein 3) is found to be moderately expressed in COVID-infected islets cells from the second donor that were treated with remdesivir.
-It codes for an antiviral protein that inhibits entry of viral proteins by disrupting intracellular cholesterol homeostasis and preventing viral fusion with host cells.
+It codes for an antiviral protein that inhibits the entry of viral proteins by disrupting intracellular cholesterol homeostasis and preventing viral fusion with host cells.

-The [second heatmap](https://github.com/ShrutiBaikerikar/RNASeq_DGE_tutorial/blob/main/images/sample_heatmap2.png) derived from variance stabilized data most of the variance is determined by difference in origin (donor) of samples as well as sex of the donor.
+The [second heatmap](https://github.com/ShrutiBaikerikar/RNASeq_DGE_tutorial/blob/main/images/sample_heatmap2.png) is derived from variance stabilized data.
+Most of the variance is determined by the difference in origin (donor) of samples as well as sex of the donor.
 In the samples derived from the female donor, the transcriptomes from SARS-CoV-2-infected cells clearly separate from uninfected counterparts.

-Interestingly, uninfected samples as well as infected samples treated with remdesivir from the male donor cluster together which could be attributed to inevitable discrepancies during library preparation or to treatment response.
+Interestingly, uninfected samples as well as infected samples treated with remdesivir from the male donor cluster together and this could be attributed to inevitable discrepancies during library preparation or to treatment response.

 Our [principal component analysis plot](https://github.com/ShrutiBaikerikar/RNASeq_DGE_tutorial/blob/main/images/sample_pca.png), again confirms that most variance in our data can be attributed to the difference in the sample origin (i.e. different donors) as well as donor gender.